- 6 tablespoons lime juice

 - 1/4 cup minced fresh cilantro

 - In a small bowl, combine the first six ingredients.
-Set aside 1 tablespoon marinade; cover and refrigerate in a small bowl.
-Pour remaining marinade into a large resealable plastic bag; add pork chops.
+Pour 1/3 cup marinade into a large resealable plastic bag; add pork chops.
 Seal bag and turn to coat; refrigerate for 20 minutes.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade from pork.
-In a large skillet over medium heat, cook chops in oil for 8-10 minutes on each side or until a meat thermometer reads 160°.
+In a skillet, brown chops in oil for 4-5 minutes on each side.
 Remove and keep warm.

 - In a small bowl, combine cornstarch and reserved marinade until smooth.
 Stir in the broth, orange juice and honey; add to skillet.
 Bring to a boil; cook and stir for 1-2 minutes or just until thickened.
 Stir in cilantro.
 Add pork chops; heat through.
 Yield: 6 servings.